bobbae/gcp/challenges/README.md

 * Whatever may be considered missing in the description of each challenge can be assumed to be intentional.
 No further clarification will be provided.

-* Your understanding the description of the challenge in the presented form is part of the test.
+* Your understanding the description of the challenge in the presented form is part of the test as are the levels of completeness of your solutions.

 * Your abililty to come up with a solution for the problem as presented in each challenge description as written is part of the evaluation process.